benlangfeld/benlangfeld.github.com/_posts/2011-06-02-stateful-fun-heroku.markdown

 gem 'foreman'
 {% endhighlight %}

 Then just run bundle install as usual to get those dependencies.
-You'll also need a simple Blather based application:
+You'll also need a simple Blather based application (save this as app.rb):
 {% highlight ruby %}
 require 'rubygems'
 require 'blather/client'